thinkjs/www.thinkjs.org/view/en/doc/2.0/create_project.md

 ### Compile project

-if you use `--es6` in the creation command, your code must be compiled before running.
+If you use `--es6` in the creation command, your code must be compiled before running.
 Run `npm run watch-compile` command and then they will be automatic compiled after modifiled.

-This command will run on terminal permanently, don't fish this command!
-You can task a new tab to do other things.
+This command will run on terminal permanently, don't finish this command!
+You can open a new tab to do other things.

 ### Start project